geleiaa/lowlevel_things/rpisec_mbe_labs/mem_corruption_lab/lab2C_writeup.md

 ![witharg1](https://github.com/geleiaa/lowlevel_things/blob/main/imgs/witharg1.png)

 After some steps we arrive at the **strcpy** function that we saw before.
 We can see that the input is moved through the registers until it reaches the **strcpy** function.
-And then a comparison with "0xdeafbeef".
+And probably the input is copied somewhere by the **strcpy** function.
+Soon after, a comparison of address **DWORD PTR [rbp-0x4]** with "0xdeadbeef" takes place.

 ![witharg2](https://github.com/geleiaa/lowlevel_things/blob/main/imgs/witharg2.png)

-After comparing if equal to "0xdeadbeef" the flow jump to "shell" function.
+After comparing if **DWORD PTR [rbp-0x4]** address is equal to "0xdeadbeef" the flow jump to "shell" function.
 If not equal the flow jump to a **printf** with a message "Not authenticated. set_me was 0" and finishe execution.

-* jump to end of flow
+* jump to end

 ![witharg3](https://github.com/geleiaa/lowlevel_things/blob/main/imgs/witharg3.png)